This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 When someone turns up in HR demanding to know why they are paid less than someone else, “the HR person should smile,” Atkinson says.
 They’ve just been handed an opportunity to talk about how pay is determined and its relationship to performance.
 Without transparency, people just feel disgruntled without a way to open that conversation.

 Here’s how HR can best manage pay transparency issues:

 Streamline differences as much as possible.
 Minimize the number of pay grades to keep things simple.
 “Manage microdifferences,” Rick advises.
-“Try to have as few buckets as possible
+“Try to have as few buckets as possible and still be fair.”

 “Think very carefully before revealing this stuff,” Rick says.
 “It’s so personal; people see it as their worth.”

 Tamara Lytle is a freelance writer based in the Washington, D.C., area.

 Was this article useful?
 SHRM offers thousands of tools, templates and other exclusive member benefits, including compliance updates, sample policies, HR expert advice, education discounts, a growing online member community and much more.
 Join/Renew Now and let SHRM help you work smarter.

 You have successfully saved this page as a bookmark.

 Please confirm that you want to proceed with deleting bookmark.